2023–2024 DrPH Student Handbook

 The format of the Dissertation will be one of three options: a standard Dissertation, the three-paper option, or an alternate single Dissertation format acceptable to the student’s Dissertation Committee.

-Option 1.
-A standard Dissertation will usually incorporate the following specified content:
+A standard Dissertation incorporates the following specified content:

 - Statement of the public health problem or opportunity and the resulting research question